Pablito2020/System-Data-MVC/documentation/ObserverPattern.md

 <h1 align="center">
-  The Observer Pattern
+  The observer Pattern
 </h1>

 ### 🙌 Utilities of this pattern

-The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+The observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 In this scenario, I used the observer pattern with a mouse listener on a button.

 The way it works is very simple, when we click the button, the observable object sends a notification to the components and they update they data.
 After the components have updated their data, the observable sends a notification to the display components and they grab the data from the components (previously updated).